Graduate Client Project · Army Research Laboratory · Multimodal Situation Awareness

 Team Dashboard Direction

-Even though my emphasis is the VR prototype, the finished low-fidelity work was broader than that.
-The shared FigJam board tracked flatscreen improvements alongside the VR lane, and those dashboard ideas matter because VR only makes sense as one mode in a larger system.
+Even though my emphasis is the VR and spatial simulation lane, the full project was broader than that.
+The shared planning board tracked flatscreen improvements alongside my lane, and those dashboard ideas matter because spatial review only makes sense as one mode in a larger investigative workflow.

-My teammates also explored note-taking and saved annotations so investigators can preserve findings during deeper review.
+My teammates also carried forward the note-taking and saved annotations concept so investigators can preserve findings during deeper review.

 Design Brief Translation